EGA-archive/LocalEGA/docs/amqp.rst

 * ``files.error`` for user-related errors
 * ``files.inbox`` for inbox file operations

-The shovel is backed by a ``to_cega`` is case the central broker is temporarily unavailable.
+The shovel is backed by a ``to_cega`` queue in case the central broker is temporarily unavailable.
 This is similar to a (reverse) federated queue.